"Direct Express Investigations"

 You have 90 days to report an error to Direct Express as soon as you find out about any unauthorized transaction on your account.

-Once they receive your dispute form, Direct Express will get back to you within 10 business days (Note that during the initial 10 day period, there will be no credit to your account).
+Once they receive your dispute form, Direct Express will get back to you within 10 business days.

 When they contact you within 10 business days, they will provide you with one of the following: